-The Master of Arts in Computational Social Science is a two-year program of graduate study.
-It has a highly structured curriculum, with a total of 18 required and elective courses tailored to the disciplinary track a student follows.
-It features a four-course core in computational inference, big data analysis, computational modeling, and computer programming; a weekly Computation Workshop for the presentation and critique of work in progress by invited guests; and an optional summer practicum between the first and second year, allowing students to develop their research with a variety of organizations.
+The Master of Arts in Computational Social Science is is a two-year program of graduate study.
+It has a structured curriculum, with a total of 18 required and elective courses tailored to the disciplinary track a student follows.
 Students submit an article-length MA thesis in their second year, after completing a three-quarter research commitment working directly with a member of our executive or affiliated faculty.

-The program aims to produce leading social scientists in each of the core social science fields—economics, sociology, political science, psychology, history, and anthropology.
-We expect most graduates of the program to go on for the PhD, with the research and analytical skills necessary to make important contributions in their intended discipline.
+The program aims to produce leading social scientists in each of our core social science fields—economics, sociology, political science, psychology, history, and anthropology—producing competitive PhD applicants, well-trained in computational approaches, who have mastered the research and analytical skills necessary to make important contributions.

-Students receive close mentorship from the program’s faculty director, academic staff, and members of the executive and affiliated faculty.
+Students receive close mentorship from the program’s faculty director, academic staff, and members of our executive and affiliated faculty.

-In addition, they receive full professional support from the director of career services, with biweekly workshops, career planning, and employer recruitment throughout the year.
+They receive full professional support from our director of career services, with biweekly workshops, career planning, and employer recruitment.

 Program Requirements and Course Work

-The courses are selected with the advice of the academic staff and follow different disciplinary tracks, tailored to the research commitments of the students.
+The courses are selected with the advice of our academic staff and follow different disciplinary tracks, tailored to the research commitments of each student.

-Students who wish to pursue a joint BA/MA degree should consult first with their College adviser, then with the senior adviser for joint BA/MA programs (Pete Segall, email@example.com), and finally with the associate dean of students in the social sciences (Kelly Pollock, firstname.lastname@example.org) in the Autumn Quarter of their third year.
+Students who wish to pursue a joint BA/MA degree should consult first with their College adviser and then with the associate dean of students (Kelly Pollock, firstname.lastname@example.org) in the Autumn Quarter of their third year.

-Any questions about the Master of Arts in Computational Social Science can be directed to our managing director (Chad Cyrenne, email@example.com).
+Any questions about the MA in Computational Social Science can be directed to our managing director (Chad Cyrenne, email@example.com).